explorigin/starlight-haxe/README.md

 ### View layer

-- consider mapping all event handlers to the root node and use event bubbling to have fewer DOM interactions (particularly important for scroll and mouseover events)
+- consider mapping all event handlers to the root node and use event bubbling to have fewer DOM interactions (particularly important for mouseover events)
+- black-list some tag types ("script", "style", "embed", "object", "param")
 - element-motion tracking algorithm to make moving an element more efficient.
 - nestable components
 - implement web-worker components